 Try Some Music or Another App

-First plug in your headphones or earbuds, open iTunes, and play any song or audio program.
+First plug in your headphones or earbuds, open iTunes and play any song or audio program.
 Let your iPhone screen lock automatically.
 Then unlocked your phone, close iTunes by double clicking home and swiping upwards.
 Follow this by unplugging your headphones.
 Open YouTube, Pandora, Spotify, or similar and play something.
 Turn the volume all the way up and check if the speakers work again!
 If so, open other apps and verify that the apps and your ringer work too.

 Reset your iPhone and BackUp

 Some users found it helpful to turn off their iOS device and then turn it back On.
-If those solutions don’t work out for you, this method might actually help.
+If those solutions don’t work out for you, this method might help.
 Give it a try and let us know what’s going on.

 Ease on Down the Road to Your Apple Store

-If you are still have this problem, it’s time to contact Apple support or visit your nearest Apple Store.
-You might need your headphone jack replaced, usually part of the dock assembly, lightning connector and headphone jack assembly, or lightning port if iPhone 7 or higher.
+If you still have this problem, it’s time to contact Apple support or visit your nearest Apple Store.
+You might need your headphone jack replaced, usually part of the dock assembly (often the docks cable), Lightning connector, and headphone jack assembly, or lightning port if iPhone 7 or higher.

-If you want to attempt this replacement, make sure you know your model number and then do a web search for replacing the dock assembly or Lightning connector and headphone jack assembly for that particular iPhone or other iDevice model.
+If you want to attempt this replacement, make sure you know your model number and then do a web search for replacing the dock assembly or Lightning connector and headphone jack assembly for that particular iPhone or another iDevice model.